 Find the area of Linda's field.

+Linda estimates the area of the field to be using the trapezoidal rule.
 Calculate the percentage error in Linda's estimate.

 Suggest how Linda might be able to reduce the error whilst still using the trapezoidal rule.

-Find the largest area of the foundation.
+Find the area of the foundation.

 A biochemist is analyzing the decay of a radioactive substance, which can be modeled by the function